NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Results

-Models trained on the training set alone (without using any development gold labels) achieve RMSE$_{VA}$ of 1.1045, 1.0630, 0.7207, 0.7983, and 0.5389 on the development set for eng\_lap, eng\_res, zho\_lap, zho\_res, and zho\_fin, respectively.
-For the test submission, the training and development sets are merged (with development gold labels used as additional training data) to maximize the available data.
-Table~\ref{tab:submission_results} reports the test set results alongside the organizer-provided baselines.

 \paragraph{Cross-lingual Observations.} The fine-tuned model performs better on Chinese datasets than on English ones (average test RMSE$_{VA}$ of 0.7485 vs.\ 1.4712 for Chinese and English, respectively).
-This may be attributed to the larger training sets available for Chinese domains (e.g., 6,050 sentences for Chinese Restaurant) and potentially more consistent annotation patterns.
-Chinese Finance achieves the lowest error (0.5391), suggesting a regular VA distribution and strong generalization in financial text.
+This may be attributed to the larger training sets available for Chinese domains (e.g., 6,050 sentences for Chinese Restaurant); annotation consistency differences between languages are plausible but have not been directly verified in this study.
+Chinese Finance achieves the lowest error (0.5391).
+The zho\_fin annotations are more uniformly distributed across the VA space than the other four datasets, producing the smallest per-dimension errors on both valence (0.44) and arousal (0.31) in Table~\ref{tab:rmse_breakdown}.

-\paragraph{Error Analysis.} Figure~\ref{fig:va_distribution} shows the training data distribution in the VA space across all five datasets.
+\paragraph{Distributional Bias.} Figure~\ref{fig:va_distribution} shows the training data distribution in the VA space across all five datasets.
 English datasets are heavily skewed toward positive valence and high arousal (mean $V\!\approx\!6.1$, $A\!\approx\!6.8$), while Chinese datasets are more centered (mean $V\!\approx\!5.7$, $A\!\approx\!5.5$).
 This distributional imbalance directly explains several test prediction patterns, as the model tends to predict values closer to the positive training mean, failing to capture extreme negativity.
-For example, for the sentence ``I'm being generous by giving this restaurant 2 stars'' (gold $V\!=\!2.17$, $A\!=\!7.67$), the model predicts $V\!=\!7.08$, $A\!=\!7.08$, apparently misled by the positive words ``generous'' and ``giving'' while missing the underlying negative sentiment.
+For example, for the sentence ``If the line is longer I would highly recommend skipping this place and heading down the street to Fido -- insanely good coffee and great breakfast food,'' the model predicts nearly identical valence for all three aspects (\textit{place}: $V\!=\!7.38$; \textit{coffee}: $V\!=\!7.43$; \textit{breakfast food}: $V\!=\!7.71$), while gold labels differ substantially ($V\!=\!2.88$, $8.38$, and $7.88$, respectively).
+The overall positive tone of the sentence (``highly recommend'', ``insanely good'') dominates the encoding, causing the model to miss the negative sentiment toward \textit{place}.
+As this example illustrates, although each aspect is individually concatenated to the input, the prediction relies on the [CLS] representation, which is a global mixture of all input tokens via self-attention.
+Without a dedicated mechanism to focus on tokens relevant to the target aspect, the positive tone of surrounding context can dominate this global encoding regardless of which aspect is being evaluated, causing the model to assign near-identical predictions to aspects with substantially different gold values.
+This failure is a direct consequence of the [CLS]-based architecture: replacing global pooling with aspect-span attention or explicit aspect markers in the input would be a natural architectural response to such over-smoothing errors.

 Figure~\ref{fig:error_heatmap} provides a spatially resolved view of these patterns.
 For English datasets, the highest errors concentrate in the low-valence region ($V\!<\!3$), with RMSE$_{VA}$ of 2.43 for restaurant and 2.20 for laptop, compared to only 1.09 and 1.08 in the high-valence region $[7, 9]$, confirming the distributional bias.
 Chinese datasets exhibit more uniform error surfaces, with considerably less extreme variation across the entire VA space, consistent with their more balanced training distributions.
 Notably, the heatmap cells with the fewest training samples (low-valence, high-arousal) consistently show the largest errors, reinforcing that data scarcity in underrepresented VA regions is the primary driver of prediction errors.